Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 lower your right arm smoothly as if surfing on a wave so you will end in a [handshake] position.

+You may opt to do feminine handwork on the 4 5&6.
+The handwork does not look like asking a question, not like you are riding a bull, not like you are a monkey, and not like you are in the 1920's.
+Your right arm must be pointed straight up, perpendicular to the floor, with your elbow locked straight.
+Your right bicep should be aligned with your right ear.
+If you are facing 12 o'clock relative to the floor, then your right hand fingers must be pointing at 3 o'clock and the palm of your hand must be parallel to the floor.
+To lower your right arm, bend your elbow in the 12 o'clock direction while your right hand palm slides across the back of your head, neck, and right shoulder while your right hand fingers point more or less towards the ceiling, perpendicular to the floor.

-#### Right-side inside pass turn going under arm into open position
+#### Right-side inside turn lead inside turn into open position

-This is a variation of the [right-side inside pass turn with raised right arm into handshake position].
+This is a variation of the [right-side inside turn lead inside turn into handshake position].
 The only difference is the handwork on the 4, 5&6.
 Do not raise your right arm on 4 5&6.
 Keep it at waist level.
-Instead, raise your left hand while holding the follower's right arm so you can perform the 1.25 counter-clockwise under the follower's arm.
-You will end up in [open] position because you never leg go of the follower's right arm.
+Instead, raise your left hand while holding the follower's right arm so you can perform the 1.25 counter-clockwise turn under the follower's arm.
+You will end up in [open] position because you never let go of the follower's right arm.

 ### Left-side passes